Self-publishing a book is easy for new authors now, but this simplicity can lead to problems.

 But don’t skip the last and most crucial stage.

-No matter what tools you use, you have to perform thorough human proofreading before you publish.
+No matter what tools you use, you have to perform thorough human proofreading before publishing, preferably by at least two people.

 6. Did you spend enough time on book formatting?